liyanse/Mpesa_Statement_Analysis/README.md

 ### **Working on the Data**

-After cleaning, well I had the statement in the format that I wanted.
-It’s like finishing the dirty job of cleaning squids but now you’re done and can easily cook them in accordance to your recipe.
-Onto the next task, well I didn’t need the time column honestly.
-So I dropped it.
-That was actually the 1st and only thing I dropped on the entire dataset.
-Safaricom’s data team is doing a good job keeping their data quite easy to work with.
-Next step, extracting months from the date column.
-That’s an easy task right!
-After that I just had to do some analysis on the data, if you notice the workbook names at the bottom of my excel screenshots, well you can see the kind of work I did.
+After cleaning, I had the statement in the format I desired.
+It's similar to finishing the dirty job of cleaning squids, but now you're finished and can easily cook them according to your recipe.
+On to the next task, honestly I didn't need the time column.
+As a result, I dropped it.
+That was the first and only thing I did on the entire dataset.
+Safaricom's data team does an excellent job of making their data easy to work with.
+The following step is to extract months from the date column.
+That should be a simple task, right?
+After that, I just had to do some data analysis; if you notice the workbook names at the bottom of my excel screenshots, you can see the work I did.
-By 20th of January, I had calculated my monthly expenses, income, read a lot of money books about what situation 21-year old me is in, financially.
-Back to the interesting stuff, 21 pivot tables later, I actually stayed working on the dashboard, but….. it just didn’t click to me.
-The plots, analysis, tables, all of that was okay I just didn’t like the design.
-Tell me if I’m wrong... this is what it looked like.
+By the 20th of January, I had calculated my monthly expenses, income, and read a lot of money books about the financial situation of a 21-year-old me.
+Back to the interesting stuff, 21 pivot tables later, I actually continued working on the dashboard, but.....
+The plots, analysis, and tables were all fine; I just didn't like the design.
+Please correct me if I'm wrong, but this is how it appeared.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/yanymt6n1ocnr3mrbwgu.png)

 ### **Dashboard Template**

-Let’s be honest, for your 1st Data analysis project, wouldn’t you want to make a statement.
-Go big or go home, right!
-So I took a break from excel and went to the magical place we call the internet.
-A couple of templates later, I found one that stood out to me… and I worked with it.
-Call it a coincidence or luck but the template actually had a tutorial for how the shapes would be collected to form one huge palate that is basically the whole design.
+Let's be honest: wouldn't you want to make a statement for your first data analysis project?
+Right, go big or go home!
+So I took a break from Excel and went to the enchanted land known as the internet.
+After a few templates, I found one that stood out to me... and I worked with it.
+Call it a coincidence or luck, but the template included a tutorial on how to combine the shapes to form one large palette, which is basically the entire design.

-So I woke up super happy on the 22nd, opened a new excel workbook and started working on the design of the dashboard.
-Took me 3 hours to get everything in order, compare what I wanted my dashboard to look like against the template I used as inspiration.
-6 days later, I was done.
-And this is the final result;
+So I woke up on the 22nd, opened a new Excel workbook, and began working on the dashboard design.
+It took me three hours to organize everything and compare what I wanted my dashboard to look like to the template I used as inspiration.
+I finished in 6 days.
+And this is the end result; this is what you see when you open the notebook.
-When you open the notebook this is what meets your eyes
+Page 1 includes the data and a connected slicer to filter the data in months, my final assessment of my network as of today, and some of the few things I wanted to know from my statement.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/4ppmw4bq2aujx7wj6f79.png)
 Page 1, with the data and a connected slicer to filter the data in months, final assessment of my network as of today, and some of the few stuff I wanted to know from my statement.
 ## Page 2
+The actual work was completed here; oh, and by the way, I shaded the money spent on my expenses because I'm not ready to reveal how bankrupt I am.
+This was my favorite page because I uploaded some of my insights from the book "Psychology of Money."
 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/vi43qvu1xh8a0nrpahjy.png)
-The actual work was done here, oh btw, I shaded the money spent on my expenses cause I'm not ready to reveal how bankrupt I am.
-This was my favorite page, I uploaded some of my understandings from the book, "Psychology of Money"

 ##Page 3
-Finally, the last page, covers how different I aim to be in 2023.
-What are my goals and most importantly, can I be able to afford a Z Flip Phone?
+Finally, the final page discusses how different I hope to be in 2023.
+What are my objectives, and, most importantly, can I afford a Z Flip Phone?
 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/0tabrda9asgh0u6mym9s.png)
 ### **The end**
-Enough story telling, I know you're probably wondering, why did it take me a month to do all this, well as I said when I started the story, I had goals for the month of January and I had to try and achieve these goals.
-However, I tried my best to dedicate at least 30 minutes a day to this project.
-So I voluntereed 30 minutes from the 3rd - 28th of January.
-That's a total of 780 minutes which is an equivalent of 13 hours.
-And if you look at it that way, then it only took me half a day to analyze my financial statement.
+Enough rambling; I know you're probably asking why it took me a month to do all of this.
+As I mentioned when I began the narrative, I had goals for the month of January that I had to work toward.
+I did, however, make an effort to work on this project for at least 30 minutes each day.
+So from January 3rd to January 28th, I volunteered for 30 minutes.
+There are 780 minutes in all, which equates to 13 hours.
+And if you think of in that way, analyzing my financial statement only took me a half-day.